2026 Program

 Courtyard gathering with dinner & drinks

-Unwind and debrief from the day with fellow delegates, speakers and partners with delicious bites from our curated food trucks, set in the cozy courtyard atmosphere.
+Carry the day’s conversations into the evening with fellow delegates, speakers and partners, over delicious bites from our curated food trucks in the courtyard.

 Day Three – Thursday 7 May